Complete Guide to 11+ Interview Preparation 2026: What Schools Ask and How to Help Your Child

 The interview tests five core things:

-Curiosity: Do they ask questions?
-Do they think about the world?
+Do they ask questions and think about the world?

-Kindness: How do they treat others?
-How do they handle disagreements?
+How do they treat others and handle disagreements?

-Communication: Can they explain their thinking?
-Can they hold a conversation?
+Can they explain their thinking and hold a conversation?

 Notice what's missing from that list: perfect answers, rehearsed speeches, and impressive vocabulary.
 Schools can spot a coached child instantly, and it rarely goes well.